jun-inoue/phyloBARCODER/README.md

 [https://fish-evol.org/phylobarcoder_instruction/indexJPN.html](https://fish-evol.org/phylobarcoder_instruction/indexJPN.html)

 ---
-## Installation
+## Programming Code
-If users install phyloBARCODER on your own web server, download Source code from [Releases](https://github.com/jun-inoue/phyloBARCODER/releases) and set up the server as follows:
+The programming code is accessible from [Releases](https://github.com/jun-inoue/phyloBARCODER/releases).
+If users install phyloBARCODER on your web server, download the source code and set up the server as follows:
 - save downloaded html and cgi-bin directories in /var/www/.
 - install R and a package, [ape](https://github.com/emmanuelparadis/ape?tab=readme-ov-file).
 - save dowlonaded dependencies (Rscript, BLASTN, BLASTDBCMD, MAKEBLASTDB, MAFFT, and TRIMAL) in the /cgi-bin/PHYLOBARCODERscripts directory.